 The breed is even-tempered and friendly.
-They may be large, but they aren’t known for being mean or aggressive.
-In fact, they rarely bark.
+They may be large but aren’t known for being mean or aggressive.
+They rarely bark.
 The dogs are known for being especially good with children.

-You can also adopt Bernese mountain dogs through Petfinder.com and related rescue organizations including Animal Rescue Squad International in California, Melissa’s Menagier’s Second Chances in Kansas, and New Hope Rescue in Alabama.
+You can also adopt the dogs through Petfinder.com and related rescue organizations, including Animal Rescue Squad International in California, Melissa’s Menagier’s Second Chances in Kansas, and New Hope Rescue in Alabama.

-Take time to socialize your puppy and consider working with a professional trainer or taking the dog to obedience classes so your Bernese will obey basic commands and be a well-behaved member of the family.
+Take time to socialize your puppy and consider working with a professional trainer or taking the dog to obedience classes so your Bernese will obey basic commands and be a well-behaved family member.